jarrodmillman/rcsds/labs/lab11.rst

 and for dealing with missing or irregular data.

-In my opinion, you're much better off using pure numpy arrays for dealing with the fMRI data as it is largely numerical in nature.
+In my opinion, you're much better off using pure numpy arrays for dealing with the fMRI data as it is strictly numerical in nature.

 **scikit-learn**

-Many groups have asked/started using scikit-learn.
+Many groups have asked about/started using scikit-learn.
 The scikit-learn library has many, many tools for both supervised and unsupervised learning, including a ton of built-in tools for regression and classification.

 For your projects, you may be interested in some of the `regression tools <http://scikit-learn.org/stable/modules/linear_model.html>`_.